Rajiv-jha/ECommerce-NPM/ECommerce-Apache/README.md

 To view the AppDynamics Native SDK Proxy log: `docker exec -it lbr tail-proxy-log`

 To view the Apache access log: `docker exec -it lbr tail-access-log`

+To view the Apache error log: `docker exec -it lbr tail-error-log`